In this guide we’ll take a look at the best cordless drills.

 For more specialist / professional usage

 And each of those tasks could take you anything from a few minutes to a few hours.
-This is where you need to think about the drill’s power and weight.
+To decide which is the best cordless drill for your requirements, you will need to think about the drill’s power and weight.

 The most important feature of a cordless drill is power.
 You need more power for drilling or driving into more resilient materials or drilling deeper holes.
 Power comes from the battery and battery power is denominated in Volts.
 The most common battery voltages for power tools are 12 and 18 Volts.